cicsdev/cics-java-liberty-restapp-ext/README.md

 ## Running the code samples

-The [Running the examples](Running.md) page has instructions on how to execute the sample applications inside CICS.
+See the dedicated pages for executing the [JAX-RS](RunningJAXRS.md) and [Link to Liberty](RunningLinkToLiberty.md) sample applications inside CICS.

 ## License
 This project is licensed under [Apache License Version 2.0](LICENSE).